Join millions of Canadians who have already trusted Loans Canada

 Aside from mortgage payments or rent, Canadians typically spend the biggest chunk of their budget on groceries.
-And given the rising costs of food these days, it’s not hard to see why.
+And given the rising costs of food these days, due to inflation, it’s not hard to see why.
+The Government of Canada even introduced a grocery rebate to help Canadians with the rising cost of groceries.

-According to a recent study by Global News, a family of 4 spends an average of $220 per week on groceries.
-That adds up to $11,440 a year, just on food.
+According to a recent study, the cost of food for a family of 4 is expected to hit $16,288.41 per year.
+That’s $1,065.60 more than last year.
 That’s a big sum of money, but you can lessen the financial blow by using a rewards-based credit card to make your purchases.
 With the right card in hand, you could be seeing a free cart of groceries on a regular basis.

-Let’s take a look at some of the top credit cards for groceries in Canada.
+Let’s take a look at some of the best credit cards for groceries in Canada.

 Best Credit Cards For Groceries In Canada